-This restoration and design project converted a circa 1897 Victorian residence, the home of the town’s prominent businessman Alexander Black, into a museum, gallery, and meeting facility.
+This restoration and design project converted a circa 1897 Victorian residence, the former home of the town’s prominent businessman Alexander Black, into a museum, gallery, and meeting facility.
 Historically inaccurate modifications were removed and the interior was reconfigured slightly to accommodate the building’s use as a community center offering art and history exhibitions, community programs, and meetings and special events.
 A rear addition was constructed to make the facility more accessible.

 2RW also provided MEP/FP design for all-new HVAC, plumbing, and electrical systems for this two-story facility.
 The sustainable HVAC design included a high-efficiency, split-system heat pump with energy recovery.
 One of the design goals was to preserve the building’s historic fabric wherever possible.
-This was particularly challenging because space for mechanical systems was extremely limited.
-With precise design and close collaboration with the contractor, 2RW was able to provide modern amenities that preserved the character of the facility.
+This was particularly challenging as space for mechanical systems was extremely limited.
+With precise design and close collaboration with the architect and contractor, 2RW was able to provide modern amenities that preserved the character of the facility.

 The building was restored and necessary modifications and additions were made to the structure to provide for its new function as a museum and cultural center all while preserving the historic integrity of the property.